Blog

 An autonomous testing platform can analyze an application's UI, identify testable user flows, and generate executable test cases without a human writing a single test step.
 It can detect when the application changes, determine whether the change is intentional or a defect, and update tests accordingly.
 It can execute tests across thousands of browser, device, and OS configurations simultaneously.
 And it can analyze failures using AI root cause analysis to distinguish between application defects, environment issues, and test logic errors, delivering actionable intelligence rather than raw pass/fail data.

-Autonomous Testing
+Autonomous vs Automated vs AI-Assisted Testing

-The Autonomous Testing Maturity Spectrum
+The Five Levels of Autonomous Testing

 Autonomy is not binary.
 It exists on a spectrum, and understanding where your organization sits on that spectrum is essential for planning a realistic adoption path.